gbreen12/ReactiveForms/README.md

 }
 ```

-Two other pieces of setup must happen before you can use the navigation.
+Three other pieces of setup must happen before you can use the navigation.

 1. The page model of the page you are navigating to must inherit from `IPageModelNavigateTo`
 2. You must setup the `Splat` connection like: `Locator.CurrentMutable.Register(() => new SecondPage(), typeof(SecondPageModel));`
+3. The first page you want to use in the navigation stack must be the base page in a `NavigationPage`: `MainPage = new NavigationPage(new FirstPage());`

 ### NavigationModel